-- Block and tile formats only show a single positive CTA (e.g., "Yes, please") and no negative CTA (e.g., "No, thank you").
+- Block and tile formats only show a single positive CTA (e.g., "Yes, please") and no negative CTA (e.g., "No thanks").
 Only the standard format shows a negative CTA, and only standard formats can show more than one positive CTA.

 - Enter a title and creative copy.